-The revenue earned from Food and Beverage business for the years ended December 31, 2023 and 2022 were \$1,019,634 and \$449,240 respectively.
+The revenue earned from Food and Beverage businesses for the years ended December 31, 2024 and 2023 were \$1,507,715 and \$1,019,634, respectively.

 • Remaining performance obligations.
-As of December 31, 2023 and 2022, there were no remaining performance obligations or continuing involvement, as all service obligations within the other business activities segment have been completed.
+As of December 31, 2024 and 2023, there were no remaining performance obligations or continuing involvement, as all service obligations within the other business activities segment have been completed.